Mo.Ré, a collective for movement research

 dienstags 19.30 Uhr im DOCK 11 Saal 3

-Stephanie Marie Amurao grew up in Vancouver, Canada.
+Stephanie Amurao grew up in Vancouver, Canada.
 She received her bachelor’s degree in Fine Arts from the Juilliard School in 2010 upon which she joined Bern: Ballett in Switzerland.
 In 2012, Stephanie joined the Batsheva Dance Company in Israel where she remained for two seasons.
 Here, she delved into the practice of gaga and toured internationally with Ohad Naharin’s work.
 Most recently, Stephanie was a member with L.A.
 Dance Project under the direction of Benjamin Millepied.
-Here, she worked with a wide variety of artists engaging in site-specific pieces, film work and performed both classical and contemporary work.
+Here, she worked with a wide variety of artists engaging in site specific pieces, film work and performed both classical and contemporary work.
 Throughout her career, Stephanie has worked with choreographers such as: Jyrki Karttunen, Andrea Miller, Noa Zuk, Andonis Foniadakis, Roy Assaf, Ohad Naharin, Benjamin Millepied, Justin Peck, William Forsythe, to name a few.
 She is now a Berlin based freelancer who continues to explore her approach to movement by combining her classical training with the practice and exploration of various improvisational tools.

 Tamar Grosz was born 1990 in Santiago de Chile, she grew up in Jerusalem, Israel.
 She joined the Batsheva ensemble 2008 and since 2010 she has been working as a freelancer.
-She danced with choreographers: Ronit Ziv, Idan Cohen, Maya Levi, Sofia Krantz, Sharon Eyal, Ohad Naharin, Iris Marco, Kiani Del Valle, Aoife McAtmney, Christoph Winkler.
+She danced with choreographers: Ronit Ziv, Idan Cohen, Maya Levi, Sofia Krantz, Sharon Eyal, Ohad Naharin, Iris Marco, Kiani Del Valle, Aoife McAtmney, Christoph Winkler, Constanza Macras.
 In 2013, she moved to Berlin where she founded together with her college Francesca Penzo the artistic platform FEM – for feminine*feminist art.
 Under FEM, with support of Fattoria Vittadini, she created the pieces "Why are we so f***ing dramatic?"
 (2013), "577 ovules in the right place" (2016), "I am not a Jew Israeli vegan lesbian woman.
 I am Tamar" (2014) and "The future" (2017).
-Tamar is a physics and chemistry bachelor student in the open university of Israel and researches how to experience life in a serious humor.
+Tamar is a physics and chemistry bachelor student in the open university of Israel and researches how to experience life with a serious humor.

 Nitsan Margaliot was born in Ramat Gan, Israel.
 He graduated from the Jerusalem Academy of Music and Dance high school, immediately after that he went on to dance in Kamuyot, a joint production by Batsheva Dance Company and Riksteatern in Sweden.
 He then joined Batsheva Ensemble Dance Company for two years under the artistic direction of Ohad Naharin.
 In 2011 he joined Vertigo Dance Company, artistic director Noa Wertheim, where he danced for two years.
 Performing and touring in Israel, USA, Australia, China and Europe.